HBM/node-jet/doc/peer.md

 The peer uses either the Websocket protocol or the TCP trivial protocol (default) as transport.
 When specifying the `url` field, the peer uses the Websocket protocol as transport.
+If no `config` is provided, the Peer connects to the local ('localhost') Daemon using the trivial protocol.
+Browsers do only support the Websocket transport and must provided a `config` with `url` field.

 ```javascript
 var jet = require('node-jet');